-Approved performance-based management incentive bonus payments of 98.3% of their target annual incentive bonus opportunities for each our named executive officers, including a management incentive bonus payment for Mr. August in the amount of \$491,500, which was paid entirely in shares of our common stock.
+Approved management incentive bonus payments of 32.7% of their target annual incentive bonus opportunities for each our named executive officers, including a management incentive bonus payment for Mr. August in the amount of \$172,540, of which \$93,015 was paid in cash and \$79,525 was paid in shares of our common stock.